docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Under very specific circumstances, an exporter can request compressed frames, avoiding unnecessary de/recompression.

-This would be done by providing both exporter and renderer plug-ins that parse timeline segments.
+This would be done by providing both exporter and renderer plugins that parse timeline segments.

 If the source can be copied over to the destination, the compressed frames can be passed in a custom pixel format.